Equity Talent Performance

 What is Equipar?

-Equipar is a non-profit foundation focused on studying and giving visibility to gender equity and diversity in corporate environments in Mexico and the rest of Latin America.
+EQUIPAR is a non-profit foundation focused on studying and promoting the visibility of gender equity and diversity in corporate environments in Mexico and the rest of Latin America.

 Gender diversity benefits companies and society as a whole by expanding the talent pool and improving organizational performance and well-being.
 We are committed to promoting women’s participation at every level of the corporate ladder, all the way up to leadership positions within companies.
 At EQUIPAR, we firmly believe that it is possible to eliminate the structural barriers that stand in the way.